Edgeworth/memelay/ga/notes.md

 1. Number of runs to convergence
 2. Mean fitness of last generation
 3. Number of duplicate states in last generation
+4. Some sort of entropy based diversity measure?

 ## Findings
 Stochastic Universal Selection vs Roulette Wheel Selection: